TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-maintenance-config-window.md

 1. Check [the list of regions](https://docs.microsoft.com/azure/azure-sql/database/maintenance-window#azure-region-support) where maintenance window is available
 2. Check whether Azure subscription type is [eligible](https://docs.microsoft.com/azure/azure-sql/database/maintenance-window#cost-and-eligibility) for the maintenance window feature
 3. Maintenance window configuration requires database failover at the end of the process.
-Make sure to run it outside of the peak business hours
+Make sure to run it outside of the peak business hours.
 4. To get the maximum benefit from maintenance windows, make sure your client applications are using the [redirect connection policy](https://docs.microsoft.com/azure/azure-sql/database/connectivity-architecture#connection-policy).
 Any connections using the proxy connection policy could be affected by both the chosen maintenance window and a gateway node maintenance window.

 ## **Recommended Documents**